Poligera/test-test/README.md

 - Repo tracker displays input for users to give their GitHub username
 - After submitting their username, GitHub API retrieves that user's list of repos
-- When selecting a repo, a User is shown some data about that repo eg. main language, stargazers, forks etc.
+- When selecting a repo, a User is shown some data about that repo, as as its name with URL, main language, forks, watchers and open issues.

 ### Installation & Usage

 - Clone or download the repo.
-- Open terminal and navigate to the repo folder.
+- Open terminal and cd into the folder named `GitHub-Repo-Tracker`.
 - Run **npm install** to get Node Modules, wait for them to be installed.
 - Run **npm run dev** to start the app in the browser
 - Upon getting "webpack 5.35.0 compiled successfully" in the terminal, you will see a browser page open at http://localhost:8080/